 Learn about your options after hip, knee, or cardiac surgery.
 Seniorly can help you prepare for a more comfortable recovery with respite care after surgery.

-Additionally, thousands of people have cardiac surgery in the U.S. every day, typically to correct problems with their heart when other treatments haven’t worked or aren’t an option.
-The most common cardiac surgery, known as a coronary artery bypass grafting, occurs when a healthy artery or vein from somewhere else in the body is connected to a coronary artery that is blocked.
-Other surgeries are done to repair or replace the valves that control blood flow through the heart; implant devices, such as a pacemaker, to control the heartbeat; replace a damaged heart with a healthy heart from a donor; or treat heart failure, coronary heart disease, or abnormal heart rhythms.
+Additionally, thousands of people have cardiac surgery in the U.S. every day.
+The most common cardiac surgery, known as a coronary artery bypass grafting, occurs when a healthy artery or vein from another part of the body is connected to a coronary artery that is blocked.
+Other surgeries can repair or replace the valves that control blood flow through the heart by implanting devices, such as a pacemaker, or a donor heart can improve overall cardiovascular health.

 All of these are major surgeries for which you will need significant time and support to recover.
-The more you know what to expect and can plan ahead, the easier your recovery will be.
+The more you know about your upcoming procedure, the more you can plan ahead and ensure a smoother recovery process.

-Joint replacement surgery itself is relatively short and most people move better and have less pain than they did before following the surgery.
-Physical therapy can start as early as the same day of surgery and you may be up and walking with assistance one or two days later.
-Chances are good that you’ll leave the hospital after only a few days, but full recovery can take 3 to 6 months depending on the type of surgery, your pre-surgery health, and the nature of your rehabilitation.
+Joint replacement surgery itself is relatively short, and most people are able to move better with less pain after recovering from the procedure.
+Physical therapy can start as early as the same day of surgery, and you may be up and walking with assistance only one or two days later.
+It is likely that you will leave the hospital after only a few days, but full recovery can take 3 to 6 months depending on the type of surgery, your pre-surgery health, and the nature of your rehabilitation.
+Johns Hopkins Medicine and Midwest Orthopaedics provide more insight into what your recovery may look like after hip or knee replacement surgery, respectively.

 Recovery from a joint replacement involves the right combination of rest, wound care, pain management, and physical therapy.
 A short term stay in a senior housing community before returning home can make the recovery period easier for both you and your primary caregiver.